partigabor/aromatica-old/content/items/cinnamon.md

 +++
 title = "Cinnamon"
 author = "Gabor Parti"
-date = "2023-12-13"
+date = "2023-12-14"
-description = "The inner bark of the cinnamon tree (Cinnamomum zeylanicum) from Sri Lanka, related to [cassia](../items/cassia).
-See also Canela; Canella; Chinese cinnamon; Padang cinnamon: Saigon cinnamon. " weight = 10
+description = "The inner bark of the cinnamon tree (Cinnamomum zeylanicum) from Sri Lanka, also known as cinnamon; Ceylon cinnamon.
+It is related to [cassia](../items/cassia)." weight = 10
 # draft = "true"
 # hidden = "true"